snrndi121/visionVoice/src/module/GeneAlgorithm/README.md

     - 3.2.1 Scoring
       *comment : To give an advantage over a particular gene sequence, we will score based on how consecutive the shape appears within G0 and how close it is to the current search index.*
       - 3.2.1.1 Continuous form
         - The most ideal form is that Gx exists in perfect match within G0.
 However, some of the gene strings may not match.
-Therefore, this part should be weighted.
+Theid123561627357152, 2refore, this part should be weighted.
       - 3.2.1.2 Any location
         - Certain genes (Gx) may overlap due to synonym repetition in G0.
 In that case, you should select the nearest gene sequence as the starting point of the current search index.
       - 3.3.1.3 Expression